cosmob3/cpnt262-a2/README.md

 - Changed the names of the images so that there are no spaces in the names.

 - Well the web page deployed but none of my images are showing up.

+- This is an issue I want to look into further but for now I need to hand this assignment in.